luciopaiva/janitor/README.md

 ![Sample output](janitor.png)

 Janitor is a tool to report status of several git repositories at once.
-Janitor reports working directory status as well as the situation of each local branch.
+For each repository, it reports working directory status as well as the situation of each local branch.

 I made this because I had dozens of folders in a hard drive which was about to be formatted and I wanted to know if there were any changes in my projects that were not uploaded to the could yet.